ibm-ecosystem-engineering/Watson-NLP/Getting-Started.md

 ![env](Screenshots/env.png)

-6. In this step, we will create an environment template that contains the Watson NLP library.
+6. We will create an environment template that contains the Watson NLP library.
 Give your environment template a name like **Watson NLP**.
 In the Hardware configuration, select at least **4 vCPU and 16 GB RAM**.
 For Software, select **Default Python 3.8 + Watson NLP(beta)**.
 Finally click **Create**

 ![new_env_settings](Screenshots/new_env_settings.png)

-7. Once the environment template is created, click on the **Assets** tab.
+7. Now we will set an environment for a notebook.
+Click on the **Assets** tab.
 Find the notebook you want to work with among the assets.
-Click on the ellipsis (the three dots) at the right end of the notebook to open a drop-down menu.
+Click on the ellipsis (the three dots) to the right of the notebook name in order to open a drop-down menu.
 Click **Change environment** in menu.

 ![change_env](Screenshots/change_env.png)

-8. Select the environment template that you created previously and click **Change*.
+8. Select the environment template that you created previously and click **Change**.

 ![change](Screenshots/change.png)

-9. Now, you will be able to run the notebook by clicking the ellipsis and selecting **Edit**.
-Note that you need to repeat this step for all the notebooks you have in the project.
+9. You will be able to run the notebook by clicking the ellipsis and selecting **Edit**.

 ![edit](Screenshots/edit.png)